ORANGE VILLAGE FIRE DEPARTMENT IS HIRING

 Orange Village Fire Department

-Chief Bob Wilson has been on the Fire Department since 1992.
-Bob is a paramedic and certified fire inspector.
+Chief Larry Genova has been on the Fire Department since 1995.
+Larry is a paramedic, certified fire inspector and fire investigator.

 Emergencies Dial 911 – Fire (Non emergency) 440-498-4402

-Eight officers oversee a department of 40 men and women that respond out of two stations.
-Our second satellite station is located in the new Pinecrest development.
-Orange Village Fire Department provides ongoing fire and medical training at weekly meetings.
+Nine officers oversee a department of 40 men and women that respond from two stations.
+Our second satellite station is located in the Pinecrest development.
+Orange Village Fire Department provides ongoing fire and medical training at monthly meetings.
 Medical director Dr. Anthony Daher and specialists from Ahuja Medical Center of University Hospitals Health System provide continuing education in emergency medical techniques and standards.
-Each firefighter in the department is required to obtain annual training to keep EMS and Fire Certifications current.
+Each firefighter in the department is required to obtain annual training to keep EMS and fire certifications current.

 The members of the Fire Department respond to calls 24 hours a day, 365 days per year.
 Responding to emergencies at all hours in any circumstance is only part of the job.
 The Department also reaches out to our community by providing free health screening during public events and welcoming civic groups who wish to tour the station.